gantry/docs-old/Docs/wordpress/tutorials/wpml.md

 <field name="wpml_inputs" type="hidden" default="prefix" description="Input field names (separated by space) that can be translated by WPML" readonly="true" />
 ~~~

->> NOTE: The field name must be set to `wpml_inputs`, and `readonly="true"` should also be included to keep this field from appearing in the backend.
+>> NOTE: The field name must be set to `wpml_inputs`, and `type="hidden"` should also be included to keep this field from appearing in the backend.

 The `default` field should include any field names you want to have translatable by WPML.
 Separate these field names with spaces, if there are more than one.
 Here is an example of the updated XML file.